-The Brown Market Shares Program (BMSP) is a student-run, campus-based food distribution program connecting the Brown community with regional producers through affordable weekly shares of fresh, local, and sustainable produce, bread, eggs, dairy and meat.
+The Brown Market Shares Program (BMSP) is a student-run, campus-based food distribution program connecting the College Hill community with regional producers through affordable weekly shares of local and sustainable produce, bread, mushrooms, eggs, dairy and meat.

 Sign-ups for the summer 2019 season are now OPEN!
 The fall share will run for ten weeks, from September 26th to December 5th, except for the week of Thanksgiving (November 21st)

 Please email firstname.lastname@example.org if you have any questions!